Summary: Your Organisation’s 10 Main PDPA Obligations

 2. Purpose Limitation Obligation

-Your organisation may only collect, use and/or disclose personal data of individuals for the purpose(s) for which consent have been given by these individuals.
+Your organisation may collect, use and/or disclose only the personal data of individuals for the purpose(s) for which consent have been given by these individuals.

 These individuals should also not be required to consent to the collection, use and/or disclosure of their personal data beyond what is reasonable for the organisation to provide a particular product or service.